 We told you that you can feed a cat raw chicken in small quantities and as long as it’s prepared correctly.
-However, can you feed cats raw chicken bones?
+However, can you feed a cat chicken bones?

-Many vets and experts recommend that care are allowed to carefully chew breakable bones for dental health and mental stimulation.
-After all, bones provide some nutritional value and contain a lot of calcium.
+Many vets and experts recommend that cats should be allowed to carefully chew breakable bones for dental health and mental stimulation.
+After all, bones provide nutritional value, most importantly calcium.

-Some experts explain that raw bones are better than cooked bones because cooked bones will splinter inside your cat’s digestive system.
+Some experts explain that raw chicken bones are better than cooked bones because cooked bones are likely to splinter inside your cat’s digestive system.
 At this time, there are no digestive studies to confirm this.
 Therefore, the safest thing to do is to either follow the advice of your own vet.
 Simply give them a call and ask.

 Whether you feed your cat cooked or raw bones, observe your cat carefully to make sure that they’re safe, and monitor your cats next bowel movements.
 If you notice blood or your kitty has trouble with digestion, vomiting, gas or any other issue, consult a local vet and do not feed them bones again.

 Humans eat chicken liver, so can cats eat it too?